google/cel-spec/doc/langdef.md

 *   A `u` followed by four hexadecimal characters, encoding a Unicode code point in the BMP.
 Characters in other Unicode planes can be represented with surrogate pairs.
+*   A `x` followed by two hexadecimal characters.
+For strings, it denotes the unicode code point.
+For bytes, it represents an octet value.
 *   Three octal digits, in the range `000` to `377`.
 For strings, it denotes the unicode code point.
 For bytes, it represents an octet value.